Terkea/fireReactRTC/README.md

 # Motivation
-<b>fireReactRTC</b> is a finger-snapping fast to implement react component for webRTC in ReactJS with Firebase as backend.
+<b>fireReactRTC</b> is a finger-snapping fast to implement component for webRTC in ReactJS with Firebase as backend.

 ![realtimeDB](./images/create_room.png)
 ![realtimeDB](./images/join_room.png)